Skip to content

 Use local formulas when:

-• the logic is simple and specific to one place
+• The logic is simple and specific to one place

-• you're prototyping or testing an idea
+• You're prototyping or testing an idea

-• the formula won't need to be reused elsewhere
+• The formula won't need to be reused elsewhere

-Use global formulas when:
+Use project formulas when:

-• you need the same logic in multiple places
+• You need the same logic in multiple places

-• the formula logic is complex
+• The formula logic is complex

-• you want to maintain consistency across your application
+• You want to maintain consistency across your application

-• you anticipate needing to update the logic later and want to do it in one place
+• You anticipate needing to update the logic later and want to do it in one place

 Formula management